Kweeka1/enumerable/README.md

 # 📖 Enumerable <a name="about-project"></a>

-**Enumerable** is a simple Array Manipulator App!
+**Enumerable** is a simple Array Manipulator App.
 This project is designed to help you learn how to use a module inside a class, and how to implement a subset of the functionality of Enumerable in Ruby.

 ## 🛠 Built With <a name="built-with"></a>